10 winemakers you need to know

 - If you need encouragement to drink sparkling wine every day, follow: Wayne Donaldson

-- If you’re a nature lover and covet the life of a wild mushroom forager, follow: Jim Olsen
+- If you’re a nature lover and covet the life of an avid outdoorsman, follow: Dave Harvey

 Scroll down for more details about why I’m recommending each of these winemakers, and check out some prime examples of their most popular posts.